Ulster Covenant: Signed-in-blood dispute

-The signature of Frederick Hugh Crawford was claimed by him to have been written in blood.
+Prominent Ulster loyalist Frederick H. Crawford claimed his signature on the Covenant was written in his own blood.
 However, this is disputed.
-Based on the results of a forensic test that he carried out in September 2012 at PRONI, Dr. Alastair Ruffell of Queen's University Belfast has asserted that he is 90% positive that the signature is not blood.
+Based on the results of a forensic test that he carried out in September 2012 at PRONI, Alastair Ruffell of Queen's University Belfast has asserted that he is 90% positive that the signature is not blood.
 Crawford's signature was injected with a small amount of luminol; this substance reacts with iron in blood's haemoglobin to produce a blue-white glow.
 The test is very sensitive and can detect tiny traces even in old samples.
 Crawford's signature is still a rich red colour today which would be unlikely if it had been blood.
 Nevertheless, some unionists are not convinced by the evidence.

 Solemn League and Covenant

 The term "Solemn League and Covenant" recalled a key historic document signed in 1643, by which the Scottish Covenanters made a political and military alliance with the leaders of the English Parliamentarians during the First English Civil War.